-The Kent School District has also conducted an internal analysis of their employees' commuting patterns.
-This analysis-in conjunction with employee feedback-revealed

-The majority of the Kent School District's teachers do live in the area, however, a significant number commute from farther away - including a contingent from southeast King County.
+The Kent School District has also conducted an internal analysis of its employees' commuting patterns.
+This analysis-in conjunction with employee feedback-revealed that commuting can play a critical role in retaining teachers in an environment that is competitive for high-quality teachers.
+Most Kent School District teachers live in the area, however, a significant number commute from farther away - including a contingent from southeast King County.